 Medicare Supplements Coverage for Bone Mass Density Testing

 Medigap plans approve testing when Medicare approves the test.
-You can go to any doctor or hospital in the United States as long as they accept Medicare.
+You can go to any doctor or hospital in the United States if they accept Medicare.

-Medicare Supplement plans don’t require a referral to a specialist either, making these plans convenient, especially for those with significant health concerns.
+Medicare Supplement plans don’t require a referral to a specialist, making these plans convenient, especially for those with significant health concerns.

 Part D Coverage for Medications for Those With Low Bone Density

 Medicare Part D drug plans can help cover osteoporosis medications.
 The formulary has information on which drugs have coverage.